 Monitoring Strategy(PDF, 628KB)

 Monitoring provides a feedback mechanism for the Council to assess the efficiency and effectiveness of planning processes and provides a quality control mechanism.
-It informs decision makers of changes in the environment and the consequences of their actions and policies.
+Monitoring allows decision makers to see the impact policies can have on the environment.